The moving plane method and the uniqueness of high order elliptic equation with GJMS operator: Introduction

 then $v_{\alpha}\equiv0$. \end{thm}

-For $\alpha<1$, the situation becomes very difficult due to loss of uniformly maximum principle (i.e, Lemma \ref{maximum principle}) for all $\alpha\in [1/2, 1)$.
-Inspired by \cite{Malchiodi}, we have the following compactness theorem only for $\alpha>\frac{1}{2}+\e$ , where $\e>0$ is sufficiently small.
+For $\alpha < 1$, the situation becomes more challenging due to the loss of a uniform maximum principle (i.e., Lemma \ref{maximum principle}) for all $\alpha \in [1/2, 1)$.
+To overcome this difficulty, we adopt the ``compactness implies uniqueness" technique from \cite{Chang and Yang acta}, which relies on the eigenvalue analysis of the GJMS operator.
+Inspired by \cite{Malchiodi}, we establish the following compactness theorem for $\alpha > \frac{1}{2} + \varepsilon$, where $\varepsilon > 0$ is sufficiently small.

 \begin{thm} Suppose $n=2m\geq 4$, then for any $\e>0$ the following set

 is compact in $C^{\infty}(\S^n)$ topology. \end{thm}